 by Jeff Guinn

-Learn about 20th century pioneers that paved the way for the Great American Road Trip.
-In Ford’s cars see how Henry Ford, Thomas Edison, Harvey Firestone and John Burroughs traveled in the 1920s.
+Learn about 20th-century pioneers who paved the way for the Great American Road Trip.
+In Ford’s cars, see how Henry Ford, Thomas Edison, Harvey Firestone and John Burroughs traveled in the 1920s.

 The Wisdom of John Muir: 100+ Selections from the Letters, Journals, and Essays of the Great Naturalist